The Quest for Craftsmanship in Web & Software Development

 It’s a Code World We Live In

 The modern adage that “code makes the world go ‘round” is not hyperbole.
-Our lives rely on the stability of thousands of software systems in a diverse set of industries such as banking, healthcare, and air traffic control.
+Our lives rely on the stability of thousands of software systems in diverse industries such as banking, healthcare, and air traffic control.
 But because these systems mostly operate out of sight, they’re usually also out of mind, which makes them easy to take for granted.

 For example, picture software that manages a seemingly simple collection of tasks, such as keeping track of your appointments on a mobile calendar and providing alerts.
 In reality, accomplishing these tasks smoothly can be enormously complex, involving thousands of use cases.
 Addressing each use case requires careful thought, planning, and execution.
 A single overlooked detail can derail an otherwise robust and useful application.